Scottburgh Information | Conference Venues Scottburgh | Conference Centres | Conferences Scottburgh

 Situated 58 kilometers South of the cosmopolitan city of Durban.
 The quaint village of Scottburgh is nestled alongside kilometers of shoreline washed by the warm waters of the Indian Ocean.

-Golden beaches, indigenous forests and rolling hills making Scottburgh one of the prime holiday destinations in South Africa.
+Golden beaches, indigenous forests and rolling hills making Scottburgh one of the best holiday destinations in South Africa.
 Scottburgh is situated on the South Bank of the Mpambinyoni River, a short river that culminates in a lagoon.

 Scottburgh has a number of educational institutions, including a number of pre-primary schools, a bilingual Primary School, and an English Language High School.